zhanglab/psamm/docs/commands.rst

 Gene Deletion (``genedelete``)
 ----------------------------------------

 Delete single and multiple genes from a model.
-Once gene(s) are given the comman will delete reactions from the model requiring the gene(s) specified.
+Once gene(s) are given the command will delete reactions from the model requiring the gene(s) specified.
 The reactions deleted will be returned as a set as well as the flux of the model with the specified gene(s) removed.